DenisGorbachev/master-of-dialogue-pintask-plugin/README.md

-pintask-autojoin-plugin
+Autojoin plugin for Pintask
 =======================

-Become a card member upon leaving a comment
+Become a card member upon leaving a comment.